Best Zigbee Hubs for EU Homes (2026): Aqara vs Sonoff vs Tuya vs SmartThings

 In 2026, “Zigbee support” alone is not enough.
 A serious Zigbee hub should be evaluated across six technical axes:

-- EU Practicalities – Performance in dense 2.4 GHz environments, router density recommendations, and long-term support in European markets.
+• EU Practicalities – Performance in dense 2.4 GHz environments, router density recommendations, and long-term support in European markets — including the power-and-plug realities covered in the next section.

 If you’re totally new to Zigbee itself, you may want to start with the protocol overview here: What is Zigbee?
 A Complete Guide (2026 updated).
 Also, if you want to learn about Z-wave devices, start here: Zigbee vs Z-Wave: Which One Should You Choose in 2026?